At heart, I’m a teacher. My approach with all my clients is to be a supportive, educational guide.

 They don’t.
 Not at first.

 You have to capture the reader’s attention QUICKLY in order for them to want to read more, and ultimately, invite you to interview.

-In this upbeat and inviting FREE COURSE (click this link) of digestible bits & tips, we’ll go over some important insights to support you, on personal and practical levels, to be effective, memorable and clearly communicate your skills and value.
+In this upbeat and inviting FREE COURSE (click this link) we’ll go over some important insights on how to be effective, memorable and clearly communicate your skills and value.

 Section 1: The Dual Purpose of an Interview – it’s not JUST about winning the job offer